Leivalgorithms/IgniteU/README.md

 # IgniteU
- A project created with the objective of develop a social network for the Universidad Latina´s students.
+ A project created under the objective of develop a social network for the Universidad Latina´s students.